Clementine - Bios

 Dana WoodsDana Woods

-Dana Woods was formerly in the duo Carte Blanche with Shmat Records, and the band December Stars.
-She has opened and/or shared the stage with Sophie B Hawkins, Giant Drag, Wonderlove, Don McLean, Nickel Creek, Jannel Rap, The Yardbirds, Eddie Money, Dirty Little Secret, Midnight Movies, Lucinda Williams and Silverson Pickups
+Woods had the honor of sharing the stage as a vocalist and musician with the likes of musical talent such as Sophie B Hawkins, Giant Drag, Wonderlove, Don McLean, Nickel Creek, Jannel Rap, The Yardbirds, Eddie Money, Dirty Little Secret, Midnight Movies, Lucinda Williams, Silverson Pickups and more.

 BACK TO TOP